Your book: a work in progress

 Last fall I published my first book, A Snail Mail Guide to Cursive Writing Practice.

+In the process, I kept my writing and all the ideas swirling about in a 3-ring binder.
 I learned a lot, and I want to share what I know ... with you.

 The working title is Book in a Binder.

 I didn't expect was how valuable the binder would become.
 When I was stuck (yes, overwhelmed, and sometimes unmotivated), I'd flip through the binder to review my notes.
 I rediscovered lists where I could check off what I'd already accomplished (that felt good), along with things I once thought valuable that were now ... not so much.
 And then there were other ideas and topics that somehow became better with time.